freenas/freenas-docs/userguide/sharing.rst

-Before creating a guest share, go to :menuselection:`Services --> AFP` and make sure that the :guilabel:`Guest Access` box is checked.
+Before creating a guest share, go to :menuselection:`Services --> AFP` and make sure that the :guilabel:`Guest Access` option is enabled.

 To create the AFP guest share, click :guilabel:`Wizard`, then click the :guilabel:`Next` button twice to display the screen shown in